Richeskelechi/techinnover-E-commerce/README.md

 https://github.com/Richeskelechi/techinnover-E-commerce.git
 ```

-### Create .env file in the root director and the following to it
+### Create .env file in the root director and add the following to it

 ```bash